Soundwave (Transformers): IDW Publishing

 Soundwave's first chronological appearance in the rebooted IDW Publishing Generation One universe was in the prequel miniseries, The Transformers: Megatron Origin.
 In the story, Soundwave works for Senator Ratbat, who takes an interest in the rising gladiator, Megatron.
 Ratbat sends Soundwave to offer weaponry to Megatron and his followers.
-Soundwave also assists Megatron with the interrogation of Autobot soldier, Bumper.
+Soundwave also assists Megatron with the interrogation of Autobot soldier Bumper.
 Soundwave is later jailed along with Megatron and others when Sentinel Prime's forces capture them, but is released by Ratbat.
 When Megatron's plan is sprung, Soundwave helps Starscream massacre the Autobot Senate.
 He later confronts Ratbat and forcibly extracts his Spark for implantation in one of his Cassette bodies.
 Soundwave's alternate mode appears to be a communication vehicle with tank treads.

-Sometime later, Soundwave was part of the conference of scientists called by Thunderwing in The Transformers: Stormbringer, where he refuses to accept Thunderwing's findings that Cybertron was dying.
-In around the same time period he had Beachcomber captured and implanted with a cerebro-shell, having the unwilling traitor eject his opposite number Blaster into space (in Spotlight Blaster) in order to demoralize the Autobots prior to a Decepticon offensive.
+Sometime later, Soundwave was part of the conference of scientists called by Thunderwing in The Transformers: Stormbringer, where he refused to accept Thunderwing's findings that Cybertron was dying.
+During around the same time period he had Beachcomber captured and implanted with a cerebro-shell, having the unwilling traitor eject his opposite number Blaster into space (in Spotlight Blaster) in order to demoralize the Autobots prior to a Decepticon offensive.

 Soundwave's story was later continued in his own Spotlight one-shot, where he was a self-serving and duplicitous Decepticon internal affairs agent.
 Soundwave was dispatched by Megatron to keep an eye on Bludgeon's investigation of Shockwave's lab.
 However, he kept quiet about Bludgeon's obsession with the Regenesis project, thinking he could turn it to his advantage.
 Following him to Earth in 1984, Soundwave monitored Bludgeon's attempts to harvest Ultra Energon and confronted him after he'd acquired it.
 Horrified to discover they were not planning to use it in a power-play but instead to reanimate Thunderwing (who previously devastated Cybertron), Soundwave attempted to stop them but was trapped in stasis-lock in cassette player mode.
 It was revealed in the epilogue that two young humans considered buying him at a pawn shop in 2007.

-In The Transformers: Escalation #1, Optimus stated there was evidence that Soundwave had been present in Earth's history.
-Despite this, he did not reappear until issue #4 of The Transformers: Devastation, where, still trapped in cassette player mode, he interfered with Skywatch's control of Laserbeak and Ravage.
+In The Transformers: Escalation #1, Optimus stated that there was evidence that Soundwave had been present in Earth's history.
+Despite this, he did not reappear until issue #4 of The Transformers: Devastation where, still trapped in cassette player mode, he interfered with Skywatch's control of Laserbeak and Ravage.

-Soundwave also appeared as one of the Decepticon forces, serving under Starscream in the out-of-continuity The Transformers: Evolutions tale "Hearts of Steel".
+Soundwave also appeared as one of the Decepticon forces serving under Starscream in the out-of-continuity The Transformers: Evolutions tale "Hearts of Steel".
 He appeared as one of Starscream's lieutenants.
 He was presumably destroyed when John Henry and Bumblebee diverted the Decepticon train convoy into a chasm.